tmacwill/kata/README.md

     import kata
     import os

-    config = os.environ.get('CONFIG', os.path.dirname(os.path.realpath(__file__)) + '/../config/dev.yaml')
-    kata.initialize(config)
+    os.environ.setdefault('KATA_CONFIG', 'config/myproject.yaml')
+    kata.initialize(
+        "%s/../%s" % (os.path.dirname(os.path.realpath(__file__)), os.environ.get('KATA_CONFIG'))
+    )
     app = kata.config.app()

 Here, we're initializing our kata application, using the config file we just created.
-This `__init__.py` also lets us specify the path to a config file via an environment variable, and defaults to a file called `config/dev.yaml`.
+This `__init__.py` also lets us specify the path to a config file via an environment variable, and defaults to a file called `config/myproject.yaml`.
 It also exposes a module-level `app` variable, which you'll need to run WSGI servers like gunicorn.

+For now, create a new file called `config/myproject.yaml`, and paste the below:

+    debug: true

+As you might guess, this enables debug mode.
+We'll add more to this configuration YAML file as we go.

 ## Resources